 Knicks vs. Cavaliers Injury Report Today - April 23

-The New York Knicks (47-35) have three players on the injury report in their NBA playoffs opening round game 4 against the Cleveland Cavaliers (51-31) at Madison Square Garden on Sunday, April 23 at 1:00 PM ET.
+The New York Knicks (47-35) will be monitoring three players on the injury report ahead of Game 4 of the first round of the NBA playoffs against the Cleveland Cavaliers (51-31) at Madison Square Garden on Sunday, April 23 at 1:00 PM ET.

 Watch Knicks vs. Cavaliers with Fubo!

 Last time out, the Knicks bested the Cavaliers 99-79 on Friday.
-In the Knicks' victory, Jalen Brunson scored 21 points (and added four rebounds and six assists), while Donovan Mitchell scored 22 in the loss for the Cavaliers.
+Jalen Brunson topped the Knicks with 21 points, while Donovan Mitchell scored 22 for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.